15 Tips For Growing Beautiful Orchids Indoors

 Inspect for Diseases and Pests

-Try to make a habit of inspecting for pests and diseases when you water them.
-The best defenses against pests and diseases are early diagnosis, and swift treatment.
-If you know what healthy growth looks like, it is easier to recognize when something is wrong, so familiarize yourself with what your orchid should look like, in optimal conditions.
+Try to make a habit of inspecting for pests and diseases when you water orchids indoors.
+The best defenses against pests and diseases are early diagnosis and swift treatment.
+If you know what healthy growth looks like, it is easier to recognize when something is wrong.

-Treatment for fungal infections involves cutting away the damaged roots and tissue, treating for fungus and repotting in uninfected potting medium.
-Powdered sulfur makes a great treatment for treating freshly cut roots and other plant parts.
+Treatment for fungal infections involves cutting away the damaged roots and tissue, treating for fungus, and repotting in uninfected potting medium.
+Powdered sulfur is great for freshly cut roots and other plant parts.

 There are several insects that enjoy feeding on orchids.
 Scale, mealybugs, mites, and aphids are among the most common.
 Signs of an insect infestation manifest as damaged and destroyed blooms, as well as pitting and faded spots on leaves.
 These pests can be taken care of by wiping leaves and stems with isopropyl alcohol on a cotton swab.